top of page

 Modern programs based on NEC2/ NEC4 try to model loss (absorption of RF) in the ground Electrical Conductivity under and around an antenna (using the Sommerfeld-Norton ground model).
 Older modelers are constrained to using an inadequate method of modeling loss and ground reflections at low angles.
 To form a skywave, all of the relevant interaction between the antenna and the ground under it happens within a distance of a 1 to 5 wavelengths radially out from the antenna.
 Some antennas are more sensitive to ground losses than others.
 Surrounding objects in the near field of the antenna like buildings, trees, towers, light poles, antennas and fences, also play a big role that models do not show.
 The real world patterns may not conform to theoretical model, unless you have tested the Electrical Conductivity of the ground.
 Only after you actually measure, the RF radiation pattern of what you simulate, will you learn what the antenna is truly doing at your location.

-All my antennas are field tested to confirm the design values, which concluded that the amplitudes & phases of the currents in the radiators conform with the antenna model.
+All of my antennas are field tested to confirm the design values, which concluded that the amplitudes & phases of the currents in the radiators conform with the antenna model.
 The antennas are readjustment as needed for max gain, and best F/B. The radiation pattern of an HF antenna is formed as a result of reflection by the ground, and it may also be modified by currents flowing in the support structure.
 Data regarding the gain, accuracy of beam shape, and slew angle, as well as side-lobe level, and the amplitude of the radiation, both in the minima and to the rear of the antenna, which must be determined through real measurements.
 It is difficult to predict from the amplitudes and phases of the current flowing in the radiating elements.
 If significant discrepancies between design, and actual performance are found, such measurements are advantageous as changes are made.

 Above: Wandel & Goltermann E&H Field power density meter with fiber optic cable to PC, the meter-probe is on the crankup 100ft test tower and uses a fiber cable down to the PC for data collection